 The amendments to the Trademark Law and the new Standardization Regulations grant Market Supervision Bureaus (“MSBs”) the power to issue warnings and impose administrative fines against trademark pirates and their agents.

-To date, there are reports of several cases where local MSBs in Shanghai, Beijing, Zhejiang Province and Shandong Province have imposed fines against bad faith filers and trademark agents.
+To date, there have been a number of reports of cases where local MSBs have imposed fines against bad faith filers and trademark agents.
 More such cases are likely in 2021.

-All but one of the fines issued to date involved applications for COVID-19-related trademarks.
-The only non-COVID-related case took place in Wenling City in May 2020, following a complaint by a victim brand owner.
-In its decision, the MSB noted that the pirate had filed 78 trademark applications – an excessive number given that the company had not yet commenced trading – and concluded that the applications had been filed in bad faith.
-The case was reported up to the TMO, 67 of the pirate’s applications were rejected and the MSB fined the pirate RMB7,000 (~US$1,000).
+Following a complaint by a victim brand owner in May 2020, Wenling Municipal MSB investigated a pirate that had filed 78 trademark applications.
+Noting that this was an excessive number for a company that had not yet started trading, the MSB concluded that the applications had been filed in bad faith.
+The case was reported to the TMO, which rejected 67 of the pirate’s applications and the MSB fined the pirate RMB7,000 (~US$1,000).
 It also asked for the trademark agency assisting the pirate to be punished.

-Under the Standardization Regulations, penalty data should be inserted to the PRC’s national enterprise credit information system.
+Under the Standardization Regulations, penalty data should be inserted into the PRC’s national enterprise credit information system.
 This can then lead to “social credit penalties”.
-(For an overview of China’s social credit penalty system as it relates to IP violators, see here).
+(For an overview of China’s social credit penalty system as it relates to IP violators, see here.)

 Towards a Common Law?